mnot/public-resolver-errors/draft-nottingham-public-resolver-errors.md

 IANA will register the following fields in the "EXTRA-TEXT JSON Names" sub-registry established by {{I-D.ietf-dnsop-structured-dns-error}}:

 JSON Name:
-: "ro"
+: "fdbs"

 Short Description:
-: a short, textual string that uniquely identifies the operator of a DNS resolver
+: a array of filtering database entries

 Mandatory:
 : no